Community Health Survey: Methodology

 While there are multiple ways to calculate both these rates, the Health Department uses AAPOR's third definition (1) for the CHS, as provided in the table.

-Complete telephone disposition reports are available for both the landline and cell-phone sample in 2010.
+*RR and CR rates for 2009 - 2011 are combined landline and cell rates.
+Complete telephone disposition reports are available for both the landline and cell-phone samples.

 In order to appropriately analyze CHS data, a weight is applied to each record.
 The weight consists of an adjustment for the probability of selection (number of adults in each household / number of residential telephone lines), as well as a post-stratification weight.
 The post-stratification weights are created by weighting each record up to the population of the UHF neighborhood, while taking into account the respondent's age, gender and race.
 Starting in 2009, responses were also weighted to account for the distribution of the adult population comprising three telephone usage categories (landline only, landline and cell, cell only) using data from the 2008 New York City Housing and Vacancy Survey.